City of Launceston

 |City of Launceston - All industries||2016||2011||Change|

-Analysis of the qualifications of the in the City of Launceston in 2016 compared to the Education and Training workforce within City of Launceston shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the in the City of Launceston in 2016 compared to Education and Training shows that there was a higher proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion with no formal qualifications.

-Overall, 37.4% of the held educational qualifications, and 37.4% had no qualifications, compared with 71.2% and 13.5% respectively for the Education and Training workforce within City of Launceston.
+Overall, 59.9% of the workers who held educational qualifications, and 37.4% had no qualifications, compared with 84.2% and 13.5% respectively for Education and Training.

-The major differences between the qualifications held by the workforce in the City of Launceston and the Education and Training workforce were:
+The major differences between the qualifications held by the workforce of the City of Launceston and Education and Training were:

-- A larger percentage of local workers with Certificate III & IV Levels (22.6% compared to 13.0%)
+- A larger percentage of local workers with Certificate III & IV Level (22.6% compared to 13.0%)

-- A larger percentage of local workers with Certificate Level, nfds (2.4% compared to 1.5%)
+- A larger percentage of local workers with Certificate Level, nfd (2.4% compared to 1.5%)

 The largest changes in the qualifications held by the workforce in the City of Launceston between 2011 and 2016 were:

-- Bachelor or Higher degrees (+781 local workers)
+- Bachelor or Higher degree (+781 local workers)

-- Advanced Diploma or Diplomas (+339 local workers)
+- Advanced Diploma or Diploma (+339 local workers)